 At AUIS, the Basic Sciences are the cornerstone to your success.

 The initial two years of the MD program focus on the traditional basic science disciplines.
 Laboratory, clinic and community outreach experience via participation in health community projects is a primary part of these first two years.
 Along with that, we include small, focused group discussions designed for problem-based learning and early assimilation of the Basic Medical Sciences into the clinical experience.
-Formal studies are supplemented with hands-on clinical training at the local Bardados Hospital, permitting an extension of the classroom to the real-world and exposing students to applied clinical settings.
+Formal studies are supplemented with hands-on clinical training with clinical professors, permitting an extension of the classroom to the real-world and exposing students to applied clinical settings.

 Basic Sciences incorporates a unique testing system designed to prepare students for USMLE Step 1 starting day 1.
 The goal of our Basic Sciences program is long term retention and application of knowledge to increasingly complex clinical situations

 The Clinical Medicine Program is a stimulating and enriching feature of medical training at AUIS, requiring both resolve and perseverance.
 The Clinical Medicine staff works personally with students to ensure they fully benefit from clinical rotations and go on to attain rewarding residency positions.

 During the Clinical Years, we stress maturity, responsibility and compassion as important charcteristics in the development of professional excellence.
 Students are expected to learn how to conduct themselves in the role of physician and are judged on their ability to take initiative, relate to and work harmoniously with professional colleagues, exhibit maturity in conduct on the wards, and demonstrate the demeanor of a mature and qualified physician.

 AUIS student can upload their clinical documents below: